The Condo Trap

 Save $10K–$20K in listing commission, post-NAR settlement

-The Commission Savings Calculator models a flat-fee MLS service (Fizber, Homecoin, Beycome, Houzeo, GetRidley) plus a title company and an optional real estate attorney against the traditional 5–6% commission.
-State-aware — Colorado's 0.5% closing-fee equivalent, the 22 attorney-required states, and condo resale-certificate timing are all built in.
+The Commission Savings Calculator compares a flat-fee MLS service (Fizber, Homecoin, Beycome, Houzeo, GetRidley) against the traditional 5–6% commission.
+It adds a title company and an optional real estate attorney to the flat-fee side.
+The math is state-aware.
+Colorado's 0.5% closing-fee equivalent, the 22 attorney-required states, and condo resale-certificate timing are all built in.

 The $1,900 Problem